Acquisition by a Company of its own Shares

 Information before the Board and directors’ knowledge

-• the most recent accounts of the company; and
+- the most recent accounts of the company;

-• all other circumstances that the directors know or ought to know affect or may affect the value of the company’s assets and the value of the company’s liabilities; and
+- all other circumstances that the directors know or ought to know affect or may affect the value of the company’s assets and the value of the company’s liabilities;

-• may rely on valuations of assets or estimates of liabilities that are reasonable in the circumstances.
+- may rely on valuations of assets or estimates of liabilities that are reasonable in the circumstances; and

-The directors must also have regard to what they actually know and what they should have known about the company’s financial position.
-All directors should conduct sufficient due diligence to ensure that they are aware of the financial status of the company before voting in respect of the share buy-back programme.
+The directors must also have regard to what they know and what they should know about the financial position of the company.
+All directors should conduct sufficient due diligence to ensure that they are aware of the financial status of the company before voting in respect of the share proposed buy-back.

 Continuing obligation of the Board